Ceremonial pole

 A ceremonial pole is a stake or post utilised or venerated as part of a ceremony or religious ritual.
 Ceremonial poles may symbolize a variety of concepts in different ceremonies and rituals practiced by a variety of cultures around the world.

 In many cultures, ceremonial poles represent memorials and gravemarkers.
 In The Evolution of the Idea of God, Grant Allen notes that Samoyeds of Siberia, and Damara of South Africa plant stakes at the graves of ancestors.
-Ceremonial poles may also be raised during celebrations and festivals, as with Gudi Padwa in South Asia and the maypole dance in Europe.
+Ceremonial poles may also be raised during celebrations and festivals, as with Gudi Padwa in Indian State of Maharashtra and the maypole dance in Europe.
 In some cultures they may represent sacred trees or tools wielded by deities.
 They may also symbolise the axis mundi or world tree.
 In religious ceremonies, they may be venerated as idols or representations of tutelary deities.